 If you change the fuel pump and it fails again soon a few months later, it is possible that you have a partially clogged fuel filter or a restriction in the fuel lines.
 Under such conditions, the fuel pump may draw excessive current and blow the fuel pump fuse.

-Note that a defective fuel injector can also be the root of many problems.
+Note that a defective fuel injector (eBay link) can also be the root of many problems.
 You may experience problems such as engine shaking, misfire codes or even not being able to start the engine because a leaking fuel injector won’t allow the fuel pump to build enough fuel pressure to start the engine.

 Bad Mercedes Fuel Pump Symptoms